prenda-school/prenda-school.github.io/docs/Practices/hub/hub.md

 - Domain types, regardless of whether scoped to a slice or scoped to a bounded context, should not depend on code that is not itself either domain code or is a generic utility type (error handling, ts utils, and such). *This is a concept borrowed from Clean/Hexagonal/Onion architecture and key piece in the internal consistency of our domain model if followed.
 Exceptions to this rule should be very slim or non existent.*

 - Repository layer code is the only code that should depend on types representing the shape of database table/view/query/etc. *The implementation details of data persistence should not be exposed to consumers of a domain model that utilizes said persistence.
 One of the quickest ways to a building a ball of mud is to do let a database schema (slow and risky to change) be the source of truth for the shape of a domain model across all layers and systems.
 There are cases where this is ok (constrained problem space, prototypes, etc), but this should be avoided by default.*

-- CRUD type functions that create new records, fetch records by an unique id with no other filters, or mutate existing records without conditions, should reside in a directory called `crud-fns` within the shared `repository` directory.

 - Don't require more data for a function than is required. *A slim API is less risky to change and easier maintain and reason about.*